cliffano/bob/README.md

 * versionup - Upgrade build version number in package.json
 * versionup-minor - Upgrade minor version number in package.json
 * versionup-major - Upgrade major version number in package.json
+* template - Replace variables in template files with values from package.json.
+E.g. bob.template config in Usage example above, will replace ${version} and ${name} in conf/artifact-meta.json with '0.0.1' and 'myproject'
 * stop - Stop the app.
 Run `npm stop` if scripts.stop exists in package.json
 * start - Start the app.
 Run `npm start` if scripts.start exists in package.json
 * restart - Restart the app.
 Run `npm restart` if scripts.restart exists in package.json